Selecting a language will automatically trigger the translation of the page content.

-Business tax: companies concerned and tax rate
+Business tax: companies concerned and tax rates

 • Anonymous businesses (SA)

-• Limited liability businesses (LLC)
+• Limited Liability businesses (LLC)

-Optional tax
+Optional Taxation

-IS is an optional option for the following companies and businesses:
+SI is an optional option for the following companies and businesses:

 • EIRL: titleContent